Phil Parkinson

 Philip John Parkinson (born 1 December 1967) is an English professional football manager and former midfielder.
-He is the manager of club Wrexham.
+He is the current manager of club Wrexham.

-Parkinson acquired a Social Science degree early into his career as a manager and is the only manager to take an English fourth-tier league club to the final of a major cup competition at Wembley Stadium, leading Bradford City of League Two to the 2013 League Cup final.
-During his career, he has achieved promotion six times: with Colchester to the Championship in 2006, with Bradford to League One in 2013, with Bolton Wanderers to the Championship in 2017, and with Wrexham to League Two in 2023, League One in 2024 and the Championship in 2025.
+Parkinson acquired a Social Science degree early into his career as a manager and is the only manager to take an English fourth-tier side to the final of a major cup competition, leading Bradford City of League Two to the 2013 League Cup final.
+During his career, he has achieved promotion six times: with Colchester to the Championship in 2006, with Bradford City to League One in 2013, with Bolton Wanderers to the Championship in 2017, and with Wrexham to League Two in 2023, League One in 2024 and the Championship in 2025.

 Early life

 Parkinson was born in Chorley, England, and grew up there until the age of ten, when he moved with his parents and two siblings to Stockton-on-Tees, where he attended Our Lady and St Bede RC School.